peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

- * <i>options</i>: An object containing the options to control writing the CBOR object to JSON.
+ * <i>options</i>: An object containing the options to control writing the CBOR object to SON.

 <b>Return Value:</b>